w3c/wai-people-use-web/_people-use-web/user-stories-five.md

 : **Problem:** Designers like to get fancy with links and sometimes it's hard to figure out the difference between the links and highlighted text or headings.
 : **Works well:** Use blue underlined text for unvisited links and purple for visited links.

+Forms
+: **Problem:** When I'm filling out forms, it's sometimes hard to know what they want in each field.
+: **Works well:** Tell me what fields are required, put a simple and clear label on each form field, and give me an example of the format they want, especially for dates.

+Timeouts
+: **Problem:** Because I'm a slow reader, it's frustrating when the website times out and I need to start all over.
+: **Works well:** Give a warning before the website times out and offer an option to stay online.

+Headings and Links
+: **Problem:** I get confused and overwhelmed when I'm on a page that has a lot of text.
+: **Works well:** It helps when pages are broken up into sections with clear headings.
+Also, pictures or images that show what is being said help my understanding and they break up the page so it's not so overwhelming.
+In-page links, like a table of contents, can help me to know what is on the page so I can quickly get to the information I'm looking for.

+Animation
+: **Problem:** Moving or animated text or pictures is really distracting.
+It keeps pulling my attention away from what I'm trying to do.
+: **Works well:** If there has to be moving or animated content, let me stop it.

 ### Related resources

 * Video: [Understandable Content](https://www.w3.org/WAI/perspective-videos/understandable/)